manakjiri/personal-website/_pages/about.md

 ## Interests

-Has a broad understanding of embedded systems, from hardware design (priciples of semiconductors, FPGAs, analog and digital circuits, building prototypes and hardware bring-up), through computer and software architecture, all the way to the product life-cycle, real-world manufacturing constraints and customer needs.
+Has a broad understanding of embedded systems, from hardware design (principles of semiconductors, FPGAs, analog and digital circuits, building prototypes, and hardware bring-up), through computer and software architecture, all the way to the product life-cycle, real-world manufacturing constraints, and customer needs.

-Also likes to venture into high-performance backend services, deployment and applications of machine learning, cloud computing, and many more.
+Also likes to venture into high-performance backend services, deployment and applications of machine learning, cloud computing, and more.

 ## Work Experience